Homeless In Life: Overcoming Emotional Isolation After Divorce

 I had two conversations recently with two different people about the isolation and sense of desolation after divorce.
 About waking up every day already exhausted at the effort.
 About filling the time with activities and get-togethers, but never really feeling connected.

 It’s a sense of being homeless in life.
 With the worst homesickness imaginable for the life you lost.

-But just like a night spent on the street doesn’t mean a person will never have bed again, time spent homeless in life doesn’t predict your future.
+But just like a night spent on the street doesn’t mean a person will never have a bed again, time spent homeless in life doesn’t predict your future.

 So how do you find and create your home again?